getpawprint/slate/source/includes/_requests_v2.md

 --------- | ---- | -----------
-vets | object | Keys are IDs from the `place` table; values are objects as described below vets\[place_id\].pets | array of ints | Array of IDs from the `pet` table.
+vets | object | Keys are IDs from the `place` table; values are objects as described below vets\[place_id\].pets | array of ints | Array of IDs from the `pet` table. promocode | string | If specified, attempts to apply the promo code to the order.
+If the promo code didn't work, HTTP 400 is returned along with an error message.

 ## Full order (new pricing) - execute
 > Request example